Xhynk/content-mask/readme.txt

 4. The same WordPress page with Content Mask enabled and set to https://example.com/.
 You can see the URL has remained the same but the content has been entirely replaced (on the front end only) by the content from https://example.com/

 == Changelog ==
+= 1.5.2.1 =
+* Cleaned Up a few functions in the admin
+* Added some backwards compatibility for PHP 5.4

 = 1.5.1 =
 * Modified Admin Styles to use my preferred blue instead of green for highlighted/actionable items
 * Added a new Advanced Option to send a User Agent HTTP Header when using the Download Method to assist with some stubborn authorization issues